why I ditched a $50,000 lab machine and built a 30-second test instead.

 How FluoroSpec was developed.

 I bought a $50,000 GFAAS (graphite-furnace atomic absorption spectrometer) in 2024 and walked away from it after two months.
 Wet-acid digestion is the wrong tool for consumer-product testing.
-Oxygen combustion is the direction.
-The perovskite-quantum-dot chemistry is what we shipped.
+Oxygen combustion pointed in a better direction, and the perovskite-quantum-dot chemistry is what we ended up shipping.

 The GFAAS experiment.

 GFAAS is the gold standard for trace-metal analysis in academic labs.
 I bought one to run lead panels on consumer products at higher sensitivity than the commercial kits offered.
-Two months in, the picture was clear: wet-acid digestion is brutal, slow, and requires a level of training the home-test customer does not want.
-The result is laboratory-accurate but inaccessible.
+Two months in, the picture was clear: wet-acid digestion is slow and rough to run, and it needs more training than a home-test customer wants to deal with.
+You get lab-accurate numbers that almost nobody outside a lab can actually use.

 Wet-acid digestion is wrong for the consumer use case.

 Nitric acid, perchloric acid, microwave digestion.
-The chemistry works.
-The training, safety, and waste handling do not scale to "parent in a kitchen."
+The chemistry works fine, but the training and the safety and waste handling around it never scale down to a parent in a kitchen.

 The oxygen-combustion direction.

 Oxygen-bomb combustion is a cleaner pathway: burn the sample completely in oxygen, capture the metal oxide in a trap, read on ICP-OES or similar.
-Better for organics.
-Better for biological samples.
-Still lab-scale.
+It handles organics and biological samples better than the acid route, but it is still lab-scale.

 The shift to surface chemistry.

 The shift was away from "destroy the sample, read the metal" and toward "react with the lead at the surface, produce a visible signal."
 Perovskite quantum dots form at the surface when MABr in alcohol meets lead pigment.
-The fluorescence is bright.
-The carrier is non-hazardous.
-The training is a 30-second video.
+The fluorescence is bright, the carrier is non-hazardous, and the training is a 30-second video.

 The bar shifted from sensitivity to accessibility.

-The first 10x improvement in lead testing is not a better number.
-It is a number a parent will actually use.
+The first 10x improvement in lead testing was not really about a better number.
+It was getting to a number a parent will actually use.